 step into the surreal seaside world of rottingdean bazaar

-James Theseus Buck and Luke Brooks’ label may be shaking up the London fashion scene, but they don’t work in the capital. i-D visited their studio in the seaside town they call home.
+James Theseus Buck and Luke Brooks’s label may be shaking up the London fashion scene, but they don’t work in the capital. i-D visited their studio in the seaside town they call home.

 James and Luke exploded onto the scene last June, when their debut in Lulu Kennedy's Fashion East group show won that season's Instagram post straw poll among editors.
-Badge Taste - their series encasing ketchup sachets, fag ends, dead insects and words spelled out in pubic hair inside proudly shiny badges - epitomises the duo's surreal humour, and the accompanying set of white T-shirts, sweatshirts and dresses with sports socks, limp beige tights, dried flowers or balloons heat-pressed onto them announced their wider aesthetic intentions.
+Badge Taste — their series encasing ketchup sachets, cigarette butts, dead insects, and words spelled out in pubic hair inside proudly shiny badges — epitomizes the duo's surreal humor.
+The accompanying set of white T-shirts, sweatshirts, and dresses with sports socks, limp beige tights, dried flowers or balloons heat-pressed onto them announced their wider aesthetic intentions.

 The designers both studied at Central Saint Martins for their BA and then MA degrees, under the legendary, late course director Louise Wilson, and both were selected for the career-launching final show.
-Luke was awarded the L'Oreal Prize for his collection of multicolour paint encrusted T-shirt dresses, and knotted, woven and crocheted garments, and James caught the eye of Kanye West with his raw-edged tailoring, pressed-flower details and innovative rubber casting ('daffodildo' included).
+Luke was awarded the L'Oréal Prize for his collection of multicolor paint encrusted T-shirt dresses, and knotted, woven, and crocheted garments, and James caught the eye of Kanye West with his raw-edged tailoring, pressed-flower details, and innovative rubber casting ("daffodildo" included).
 He spent four months working on textiles at Yeezy in LA before deciding it wasn't for him.
 Kanye diligently turned up to the studio every day, he notes.

 Two years apart at college, James and Luke knew of each other through mutual friends, but it wasn't until they both answered a call from the artist Julie Verhoeven that they got together.
 Julie wanted men with hairy backs for a video work about the book The Joy of Sex, "And we both fit the bill!"
 James laughs.
 They went for a drink afterwards and immediately came up with the Badge Taste concept.